justindujardin/mathy/libraries/website/docs/api/util.md

 is_simple_term(node:mathy.core.expressions.MathExpression) -> bool
 ```

-Return True if a given term has been simplified such that it only has at
+Return True if a given term has been simplified so it only has at
 most one of each variable and a constant.

-Example:
+__Examples__

     Simple = 2x^2 * 2y
     Complex = 2x * 2x * 2y